vivarium-collective/vivarium-core/doc/reference/glossary.rst

         documentation for the ``Engine`` class and our :doc:`guide to experiments </guides/experiments>` for more details.

+    Flow
+    flow
+    Flows
+    flows
+        Flows specify dependency graphs for running :term:`steps`.
+They have the same structure as topologies, but instead of their leaf values being paths, they are lists of paths where each path specifies a dependency step.

     Inner
     inner
         A once-removed internal node position relative to a given node in